• grasses

 A guide to identification using vegetative characters

-Unfortunately most grass identification keys need flower heads to be present.
+Unfortunately most identification keys to grasses need the flower heads to be present.
 This is fine in mid summer, but is not always practical in spring, autumn and winter.
-Potentially this limits habitat surveys to the summer months.
-But field surveys are needed all year round.
-Moreover, even in summer, cutting and grazing will remove flower heads.
-Unfavourable conditions, like competition from more aggressive species or dense shade, can inhibit flowering.
+Even in summer, cutting and grazing will remove flower heads.
+Unfavourable conditions like dense shade can inhibit flowering.

-This new vegetative key will help surveyors carry out fieldwork throughout the year.
+This guide is different.
+It uses characters which are present all year round.
 Users do not need expensive or specialist equipment.
 A hand lens (x10 or x20) and a ruler are enough.
 The most important characters are leaf form, ligule, auricle, leaf sheath, life cycle and growth form.
-For ease of use the species accounts are presented next to the diagnostic couplets, rather than as a separate section at the end
+For ease of use the species accounts are presented next to the diagnostic couplets, rather than as a separate section at the end.